 Grand Marais

 This charming little quiet town is located near the water and woods.
-The landscape and scenery is picturesque with a small harbor village nestled along Lake Superior.
+A small harbor village nestled along Lake Superior, it boasts picturesque scenery and superior views.
 The town draws artists and outdoor enthusiasts from around the region.
-Hiking and biking are among the area’s finest options and art galleries and museums are scattered throughout the village.
+Hiking and biking are among the area’s finest options.
+Scattered throughout the village are art galleries and museums, each providing a dash of culture and charm.

 Warren